- Home

 Recovery of Jade Plant Poisoning in Dogs

-Prognosis in the case of jade plant poisoning is excellent because the side effects are usually mild.
-If your dog does have any serious issues, the veterinarian may decide to keep your dog overnight, but that is rare.
+The prognosis in the case of jade plant poisoning is typically excellent because the side effects are usually mild.
+If your dog does have any serious issues, your veterinarian may decide to keep your dog overnight, but this is rare.

 Jade Plant Poisoning Average Cost